DLR Portal

 In particular, up-to-date and accurate spatio-temporal information on the extent of damages over large areas can be rapidly provided after serious incidents to support disaster management activities.
 Remote sensing data can also be an important information source for disaster prevention and monitoring reconstruction activities.

-The research focus of the work group is on developing, implementing and applying semiautomatic as well as fully automatic processing chains and analytical methods for the derivation of remote sensing parameters for georisks, in particular for identifying damage and its extent caused by natural disasters using medium to high resolution radar and optical satellite data.
+The research focus of the work group is on developing, implementing and applying semiautomatic as well as fully automatic processing chains and analytical methods for the derivation of remote sensing parameters for georisks, in particular for identifying damage and its extent caused by natural disasters using low, medium and high resolution radar, optical and thermal satellite data.

-Priority topics are the derivation of the extent and temporal dynamics of flood situations, the estimation of inundation depths, the mapping of burned scars caused by forest fires and damages related to earthquakes and storm events as well as the detection of abrupt changes on the earth's surface (e.g. in the context of tsunamis, volcanic eruptions, etc.).
-For this purpose, pixel- and object-based classification approaches, algorithms for automatically determining threshold values, generic change detection methodologies, and GIS analysis procedures are used.
+Priority topics are the derivation of the extent, duration and temporal dynamic of flood situations, the mapping of burned areas, fire hot spot and active volcanoes, the detection of drought events as well as the derivation of abrupt changes on the earth's surface (e.g. in the context of earthquakes, tsunamis, volcanic eruptions, landslides, etc.).
+For this purpose, pixel- and object-based classification approaches, automatic thresholding algorithms, generic change detection methodologies, machine learning and GIS analysis procedures are used.

 Contact